 This tutorial will explain how to use BlackHole software to sync your Google Hangouts calls with Spreaker Studio on Windows.
 If you're running Spreaker Studio on Mac / OS X, please take a look at the Mac / OS X Tutorial.

-1. Download VB-Cable for Windows and run the installation process.
+1. Download BlackHole and run the installation process

 2. On the final step, you'll be asked to restart your computer.
 Restart and launch Spreaker Studio in order to follow the next steps.

 3. Start your Google Hangouts call.
 Click on the Settings gear symbol at the top of the screen.

 4. In the new window, click on the drop-down menu next to the microphone symbol (the audio input).
 Select your primary microphone.

 5. Then, in the same window, click on the speaker symbol (the audio output).
 Select BlackHole

 6. Back in Spreaker Studio for Desktop, in the Microphone & Sources area, below your microphone selected in the first source, choose CABLE Output (VB-Audio Virtual Cable) in another free source.
 (You can have up to four sources on Spreaker Studio!).
 Then, make sure to click on "monitor" in order to be able to hear the Google Hangouts call through your headphones.